Macglide/TweetSimulator/README.md

 ## Development

-To start your application in the dev profile, run:
+To start this application in the dev profile, run:

 ```
 ./mvnw